-5. Recent and Impending Job Growth
+4. Recent and Impending Job Growth

 The broader New Paltz community is well positioned to parlay investments in the SUNY system from the NYS government.
 For example, SUNY New Paltz's multi-decade engineering history is particularly fascinating.
 SUNY New Paltz's School of Engineering and Science was seeded during the early 1980's, and more recently (former) SUNY New Paltz President Don Christian took the engineering program to the next level with the opening of the Engineering Innovation Hub in 2019.
-New SUNY New Paltz President, Dr. Darryl Wheeler, recently announced that the college will pursue "university" designation from the New York State Education Department (NYSED) Board of Regents.
+New SUNY New Paltz President, Dr. Darryl Wheeler, recently announced that SUNY New Paltz has been granted the "university" designation from the New York State Education Department (NYSED) Board of Regents.

-Job growth in New Paltz is often related to the college in many regards.
+Job growth in New Paltz is often related to the SUNY New Paltz in many regards.
 It is sometimes challenging because much of the growth over the years has been in the service and hospitality sectors.
 COVID has taught us how fragile these sectors can potentially be.
-In addition to affordable, dynamic undergraduate education, SUNY New Paltz offers more than 50 exceptional graduate programs in business, education, computer science, engineering, fine arts, music therapy, and the liberal arts, advanced degrees that prepare students for smooth entry into professional life.
-Local firm SAMsix provides an example of what is possible when we combine the strength of the college with our unique quality of life.
+In addition to affordable, dynamic undergraduate education, the university offers more than 50 exceptional graduate programs in business, education, computer science, engineering, fine arts, music therapy, and the liberal arts, advanced degrees that prepare students for smooth entry into professional life.
+Local firm SAMsix provides an example of what is possible when we combine the strength of SUNY New Paltz with our unique quality of life.